Ella Rea-Rankin

 AUT is a great environment to study in, Ella says.

-She has been impressed by the academic staff she has met throughout her studies.
+She was impressed by the academic staff she met throughout her studies.

 “The lecturers are experts in their fields, and always open to helping students and answering questions.
 One lecturer in particular, Dr Amy Kercher, sparked my passion in the area of child psychology.
 She spoke with such passion about the importance of early intervention, and how what we learn and experience as children can shape who we are as adults.
 It made me realise that this is an area I want to learn more about and hopefully contribute to one day.”